Competition is able to run smoothly due in large part to the dedicated work of

 the Jessup Competition and may also serve as bailiffs.

-If you are interested in becoming a Jessup volunteer, read the information below and complete the Volunteer Registration Form.
+If you are interested in becoming a Jessup volunteer, read the information below and complete the Volunteer Registration Form, which will be made available.

 Who is a 'bailiff' in the Jessup Competition?